irini-git/French_people_outside_France/README.md

 # French people outside France
 French people living outside France as per government report 2024. <br>
-The countries with the highest population are Switzerland, the United States of America, the United Kingdom, Belgium, and Canada.
+The countries with the highest population are Switzerland, the United States of America, the United Kingdom, Belgium, and Canada. <br>
 In this project, we load table from PDF report, plot bar chart for populaton, and geo charts.

 ## Project structure